Blog · Strategy

 Why GEO differs from SEO (and where they overlap).

 Five similarities, five differences, who each discipline serves, and why most D2C brands need both on the roster.
-Written for VPs deciding where to spend the next quarter's budget.
+For VPs deciding next quarter's budget.

-The question every SEO lead gets in 2026 is some version of the same one: do we keep funding the SEO program, or roll it into a GEO effort?
-The answer, from what eCommerce Insights sees across Shopify catalogs this quarter, is keep the SEO program and add GEO as a distinct discipline with its own KPIs.
-The two overlap in their foundations and diverge at their surfaces.
-A team that collapses them loses measurement clarity; a team that keeps them parallel gets the benefit of both signals.
+The question every SEO lead gets in 2026 is some version of: do we keep funding the SEO program, or roll it into a GEO effort?
+The answer, from what the research team sees across ecommerce catalogs this year, is keep the SEO program and add GEO as a distinct discipline with its own KPIs.
+The two overlap at the foundations and diverge at the surfaces.
+Teams that collapse them lose measurement clarity; teams that run them in parallel get both signals.

 Five similarities

-1. Structured data is foundational for both. schema.org Product JSON-LD, FAQPage schema, and BreadcrumbList matter for Google and for AI engines.
-See product schema.
+1. Structured data is foundational for both.
+Product JSON-LD, FAQPage, and BreadcrumbList matter to Google and to AI engines alike.

 2. Page speed, mobile performance, and accessibility still count.
 A slow, broken PDP fails both disciplines equally.

-3. Entity clarity — brand and product identity — rewards both.
-Canonical brand names, consistent product titles, and clean internal linking.
+3. Entity clarity rewards both.
+Canonical brand names, consistent product titles, clean internal linking.

-5. Technical hygiene — sitemaps, canonicals, robots.txt — applies unchanged.
-AI crawlers respect most of the same directives traditional crawlers do.
+5. Technical hygiene applies unchanged.
+Sitemaps, canonicals, robots.txt — AI crawlers respect most of the same directives, with a few new user-agents to admit (see robots.txt for AI crawlers).

 Five differences

 1. The surface differs.
 SEO is a link list with a click target.
-GEO is a generated answer that may or may not link out.
-Your measurement has to follow the surface, not the channel name.
+GEO is a generated answer that may never link out.
+Measurement has to follow the surface.

-2. The unit of measurement differs.
-SEO measures impressions, clicks, position, CTR.
-GEO measures citations, mentions, characterizations, and (eventually) cited-page click-through.
-See measuring AI visibility.
+2. The unit differs.
+SEO counts impressions, clicks, position, CTR.
+GEO counts citations, mentions, and characterizations — see measuring AI visibility.

-3. Answer-coverage beats keyword density.
-SEO traditionally rewarded keyword coverage in the right places.
-GEO rewards literal answer coverage — does your page address the buyer's question in natural language?
+3. Answer coverage beats keyword density.
+SEO rewarded keyword coverage in the right places.
+GEO rewards literally answering the buyer's question in natural language.

 4. Review-site coverage matters disproportionately.
-AI engines cite editorial review pages more often than any single brand page.
-GEO treats PR and review placement as first-class infrastructure; SEO treats it as a link-building option.
+Engines cite editorial review pages more than any single brand page.
+GEO treats review placement as infrastructure; SEO treated it as a link-building option.

 5. llms.txt has no SEO analogue.
-The plain-text file AI crawlers look for at llms.txt is a pure GEO artifact.
-SEO has sitemap.xml and robots.txt; GEO adds a new one.
+The plain-text crawl summary is a pure GEO artifact.
+SEO has sitemap.xml; GEO adds a file of its own.

 A team that collapses GEO into SEO loses measurement clarity.
-A team that keeps them parallel gets the benefit of both signals.
+A team that runs them in parallel gets both signals.

 Who each serves

 SEO serves the buyer who types a query into a search box and clicks a link.
-That buyer still exists in large numbers.
-Google's organic traffic remains the largest single source of consumer acquisition for most D2C brands we track.
-SEO's job is to rank the right page for the right query, earn the click, and convert the session.
+That buyer still exists in volume — Google organic remains the largest single acquisition source for most D2C brands the team tracks.
+SEO's job is unchanged: rank the right page, earn the click, convert the session.

-GEO serves the buyer who asks an AI engine a question and reads the answer.
-That buyer may or may not click.
-The success metric is whether your product is cited in the answer — and whether the cited characterization matches what a buyer considering purchase would want to read.
-If they click through, SEO-grade landing experience matters; if they don't, the citation alone earns brand recall and consideration.
+GEO serves the buyer who asks an engine a question and reads the answer.
+That buyer may never click.
+Success is whether your product is cited and whether the characterization would move a purchase decision.
+If they do click through, SEO-grade landing experience takes over; if they do not, the citation alone earns consideration.
+And increasingly there is a third reader: the shopping agent drafting a cart, which needs the page to be machine-readable end to end — the dimension the agent-readability score measures.

-The easiest way to see overlap is to look at one page.
-A PDP that ranks well in Google's organic results tends to be the one cited in Google AI Overviews.
+Look at one page.
+A PDP that ranks well organically tends to be the one cited in Google AI Overviews.
 A PDP with complete Product JSON-LD surfaces cleanly in ChatGPT's retrieval.
-A PDP with FAQ schema answering common buyer queries wins both Google's rich results treatment and AI-engine citation.
-The shared layer — structure plus content — is roughly 80 percent of the total work.
-The divergent 20 percent is what separates the disciplines.
+A PDP with FAQ schema answering buyer questions wins rich results and citations at once.
+The shared layer — structure plus content — is roughly 80 percent of the total work; the divergent 20 percent is what separates the disciplines.
+The what is GEO guide covers the specifically-GEO slice in depth, and Google's own Search Central documentation remains the canonical reference for the shared layer.

 The budget question

-The realistic split, based on what eCommerce Insights sees across Shopify brands this quarter, is three quarters SEO to one quarter GEO in budget terms — with the caveat that the GEO share is ramping quickly.
-The shared layer of work is counted in SEO by most teams.
-The GEO-specific work — llms.txt, review-site outreach, answer-coverage PDP rewrites, multi-engine tracking — sits in the one-quarter slice.
-As AI-engine traffic share grows, the ratio will shift; it hasn't yet tipped enough to justify a defund of SEO.
+The realistic split the team sees across D2C brands this year is roughly three quarters SEO to one quarter GEO — with the GEO share ramping.
+Most teams count the shared-layer work as SEO.
+The GEO-specific slice — llms.txt, review outreach, answer-coverage rewrites, multi-engine tracking — sits in the remaining quarter.
+As AI-engine traffic share grows the ratio shifts, but it has not yet tipped far enough to justify defunding SEO.
+Illustrative split, not a benchmark.

-Because the buyers split.
-Some of your buyers still research in Google and click.
+Because your buyers split.
+Some research in Google and click.
 Some research in ChatGPT or Perplexity and decide without clicking.
-Some start in an AI engine and finish in a Google organic result.
-A team that measures only one side of the split misses which SKUs are winning in which channel — and therefore misses which PDPs to rewrite first.
-Running both disciplines with a shared underlying dashboard (eCommerce Insights's bread and butter) keeps the decisions grounded in data rather than in whichever channel shouted loudest last quarter.
+Some start in an engine and finish in an organic result.
+Measuring only one side hides which SKUs win in which channel — and therefore which PDPs to fix first. eCommerce Insights tracks the AI side per SKU so the two disciplines share one reference; the product AI visibility guide lays out the full measurement model.

 Key takeaways

-• GEO and SEO share structured data, technical hygiene, and content-quality foundations.
+• GEO and SEO share structured data, technical hygiene, and content quality.

-• They diverge on measurement, surface behavior, and the role of third-party review coverage.
+• They diverge on measurement, surface behavior, and the weight of third-party review coverage.

-• SEO serves the buyer who clicks; GEO serves the buyer who reads the generated answer.
+• SEO serves the clicker; GEO serves the answer-reader — and now the cart-drafting agent.

-• The shared layer is roughly 80 percent of the work; the GEO-specific 20 percent is growing in importance as AI-engine traffic share rises.
+• The shared layer is ~80 percent of the work; the GEO-specific 20 percent is growing.

 Ask AI about GEO vs SEO